Leandro-Bertoluzzi/remote-cnc/README.md

 ### Running with Docker (recommended)

 The easiest way to run the needed services is with `Docker`.
-This will start the API and the following services:
+This will start the API, the Celery worker, and the following services:

 - PostgreSQL DB.
 - Message broker (Redis).